FerretDB/FerretDB/website/docs/pushdown.md

 You can learn more about query pushdown in our [blog post](https://blog.ferretdb.io/ferretdb-fetches-data-query-pushdown/).
 :::

+## Types of pushdown

+Currently we support 3 different types of pushdown.

+The **Filter pushdown**, which is enabled by default, sends supported filters directly to the underlying database.
+It can be disabled with `--disable-filter-pushdown`.
+The **Sort Pushdown**, which can be enabled with `--enable-sort-pushdown`, pushes down sorting, `limit`, and `skip` methods.

+There might be some cases, though, where FerretDB needs to fetch more data to make sure that it'll apply methods such as sorting correctly, as for some parts of the query pushdown cannot be applied.
+If you have a need to sort pushdown anyway, you can enable **Unsafe Sort Pushdown** with `--enable-unsafe-sort-pushdown`.

 ## Supported types and operators

 The following table shows all operators and types that FerretDB pushdowns on PostgreSQL backend.